Maoxie/Notes/ABC/Applied Social Network Analysis in Python/Module 4 - Network Evolution/Network Evolution.md

 - Choose the node to connect to at random with probability proportional to each node's degree.

-- The probability of connecting to a node u of degree k_u is
+- The probability of connecting to a node u of degree $k_u$ is
   $$
   k_u/\sum_{j}k_j
   $$